LMK Meaning in Texting: What It Means and When to Use It

 Here are the scenarios where LMK works best:

 Making plans: “I’m thinking Sunday afternoon.
 LMK if that works.”
-You’ve offered a time and you’re waiting.
+You’ve offered a time and you’re waiting for a response.

 Asking for feedback: “Read this when you get a chance.
 LMK what you think.”
 The casual phrasing invites input without demanding immediate attention.
 It tells the other person they can reply on their own schedule.